-The newly created Warren Township Police Department was chartered to protect the residents of Warren Township on March 8, 1973 under the direction of the first Chief of Police, Leonard Visotski and employed 14 officers.
-Prior to 1973 the New Jersey State Police handled all Police matters within the township.
+The newly created Warren Township Police Department was established on April 20, 1972 by township ordinance under Mayor Samuel H. Christie III.
+On March 8, 1973 the 14 new officers were officially trained and chartered to protect the residents of Warren Township under the direction of the first Chief of Police, Leonard Visotski.
+Prior to that the New Jersey State Police handled all police matters within the township.

 Since the retirement of Chief Visotski, the following Warren Township Police Officers have served as Police Chiefs for the department: Chief Robert Smith, Chief Martin Kane, Chief Michael Lach, Chief Daniel Hynes, Chief William Stahl and Chief Russell Leffert.
 Most recently, Chief William Keane took his oath on September 1, 2014.